drone1400/martridge/README.md

 The Settings page looks like this:
 ![](doc/images/img4.png)

-These can also be manually edited in `config/config.json` file

 You can configure a number of things here:
 - The **Enable online features** checkbox controls if the Online DMOD browser and Dink Installer components are enabled or not
 - The **Try to use relative paths in config files** checkbox will make it so Martridge tries to save the known DMOD and engine paths as relative, this may help if you want to keep a portable installation of Martridge